What Makes a Premium High Voltage Coil?

 Corona Discharge Protection

-Corona Discharge is an electrical phenomenon created by the ionization of air around a conductor as a side effect of an electric field with a high potential gradient or strength.
+Corona discharge is an electrical phenomenon created by the ionisation of air around a conductor as a side effect of an electric field with a high potential gradient or strength.

 Every HV coil should posses a conductive outer layer which grounds the coil in the slot.
 It should also feature a stress grading system which protects the coil as it leaves the slot, where the potential gradient is at its greatest and Corona activity is therefore most intense.

 Tan δ and Tip Up is the accepted measure of a premium HV coil.
 What is measured is the AC power factor involved in the passage of AC leakage current through the insulation wall.

 This measures the air gaps or void content in a cured HV coil.
 This measure is taken using a Schering bridge rectifier, which quantifies the capacitive content of insulation through the slot portion of the coil.

 Most standards require only a sample percentage of coils out of an entire coil set to be tested.
 However, we advise testing the entire coil set in order to ensure dielectric integrity and machine longevity.

 When describing fit we refer to how closely together the coil fits into the stator slot.
 Any area of the slot section that is not ground leaves an air gap, meaning Corona Discharge activity will occur above 6600V.

 Variances in fit promote Corona activity, hence coils should be manufactured to at least 0.25mm across the length of the coil and similarly 0.5mm for skew slot coils from any given slot width.